 It’s a little trickier to find places where you can bring your dog, particularly if you’re specifically speaking of off-leash hikes.
-We’ve done the work for you and compiled a helpful guide that should help you navigate the most popular off-leash dog hikes in the area and give you some background on the local leash regulations to ensure you’re staying on the right side of the law.
+Our Boulder realtors have done the work for you and compiled a helpful guide that should help you navigate the most popular off-leash dog hikes in the area and give you some background on the local leash regulations to ensure you’re staying on the right side of the law.

 BEFORE YOU HIKE

-One important thing to remember about the leash laws in the Boulder and Front Range counties is that even when an area allows dogs to be off-leash, they must still have a voice and sight tag.
+The Boulder real estate agents at Burgess Group have intimate knowledge of the area and want to remind you about leash laws in Boulder and Front Range counties.
+Please remember that even when an area allows a dog to be off-leash, they must still have a voice and sight tag.
 The requirements for a voice and sight tag indicate that you attended a one-hour class and paid a fee, the cost of which varies depending on whether you’re a resident of Boulder County or not.